IBM/microservices-traffic-management-using-istio/README.md

 In this step, the original sample BookInfo Application is modified to leverage a MySQL database.
 The modified microservices are the `details`, `ratings`, and `reviews`.
 This is done to show how Istio can be configured to enable egress traffic for applications leveraging external services outside the Istio data plane, in this case a database.

-In this step, you can eitjer choose to build your Docker images for different microservices from source in the [microservices folder](/microservices) or use the given images.
+In this step, you can either choose to build your Docker images for different microservices from source in the [microservices folder](/microservices) or use the given images.
 > For building your own images, go to [microservices folder](/microservices)

 The following modifications were made to the original Bookinfo application.
 The **details microservice** is using Ruby and a `mysql` ruby gem was added to connect to a MySQL database.
 The **ratings microservice** is using Node.js and a `mysql` module was added to connect to a MySQL database.
 The **reviews v1,v2,v3 microservices** is using Java and a `mysql-connector-java` dependency was added in [build.gradle](/microservices/reviews/reviews-application/build.gradle) to connect to a MySQL database.
 More source code was added to [details.rb](/microservices/details/details.rb), [ratings.js](/microservices/ratings/ratings.js), [LibertyRestEndpoint.java](/microservices/reviews/reviews-application/src/main/java/application/rest/LibertyRestEndpoint.java) that enables the application to use the details, ratings, and reviews data from the MySQL Database.